aungkokoye/rti/README.md

 #### Schickling MailCatcher Documentation:

-MailCatcher is configured by setting the environment variable in your `.env` file:
+*** When admin delete or restore a task, an email notification will be sent to the assigned user of that task. ***

 For testing email functionality, we are using the Schickling MailCatcher.
 It is accessible at `http://localhost:2080`.
 This allows you to view emails sent by the application without needing a real email server.
+MailCatcher is configured by setting the environment variable in your `.env` file:
 #### Laravel Crontab Scheduler

 All scheduler commands are defined in `app/route/console.php` file.